kumandra/kumandra/farmer/kumandra-farmer/README.md

-# Subspace Node
+# Kumandra Node

-Reference implementation of Subspace Farmer for Subspace Network Blockchain.
+Reference implementation of Kumandra Farmer for Kumandra Network Blockchain.

 ## Overview
 **Notes:** The code is un-audited and not production ready, use it at your own risk.

-This repo is an implementation of a Farmer for [Subspace Network Blockchain](https://subspace.network).
+This repo is an implementation of a Farmer for [Kumandra Network Blockchain](https://kumandra.network).

-Subspace is a proof-of-storage blockchain that resolves the farmer's dilemma, to learn more read our [white paper](https://drive.google.com/file/d/1v847u_XeVf0SBz7Y7LEMXi72QfqirstL/view).
+Kumandra is a proof-of-storage blockchain that resolves the farmer's dilemma, to learn more read our [white paper](https://kumandra.network/whitepaper).

 ## Some Notes on Plotting